VictorAdeB/VictorAdeB/README.md

 <!--
+ ### 🔨 What I’m Working On
+Currently building my personal portfolio to showcase my skills and projects.
 <h1 align="left">Profile under construction</h1>
 I’m a self-taught front-end web developer focused on continuous learning.
 I am equipped with the latest techniques in developing and designing responsive websites across all devices and using animations to improve user experience.
 When I'm not coding I like to listen to podcasts and read books.